DEATH ON THE NILE

 Given that the studio would want to make the most of the Egyptian locations Shaffer added the absurd scene where the newlywed couple of Linnet and Simon climb the Great Pyramid thinking they are totally alone when who should pop up but Jackie, still angry at having been tossed aside by Simon.

-The solution to the murder mystery itself is typically ingenious even if it stretched my credulity to breaking point.
-I was somewhat surprised that the shooting of Mrs Otterbourne is in the novel since it struck me as a crude bit of business by Christie’s standard but it is indeed there.
+I was surprised that the shooting of Mrs Otterbourne is in the novel since it struck me as a crude bit of business by Christie’s standards but it is indeed there.

-Ustinov is splendid as Poirot and he is given solid support by David Niven who is well cast as Colonel Race.
-I would have liked to have seen Bette Davis given a bit more to do but she does what she can with what she is given.
-Maggie Smith is rather wasted, Mia Farrow is effective as the seemingly vindictive Jackie, George Kennedy plays the usual George Kennedy role, Jack Warden manages an adequate German accent, and the whole thing is an entertaining bit of fluff.
+Mia Farrow is effective as the vindictive Jackie, George Kennedy plays the usual George Kennedy role, Jack Warden just about manages an adequate German accent, and the whole thing is an entertaining bit of fluff.

 Comments